dennisbakhuis/neovim_container/README.md

 are required.
 Vscode on the other hand is a GUI application and needs a more complex setup using a client/server architecture.

-This repos shows a way to work with Neovim inside your production container while still using your local neovim config.
+This repos shows a workflow to work with Neovim inside your production container while still using your local Neovim config.

 Requirements:
 - Docker